vuepress/vuepress-plugin-blog/docs/README.md

 ### Directory Classifier

-Directory Classifier, that means the classification of source files in a same directory.
+Directory Classifier, that classifies the source pages placed in a same directory.

 Suppose you have the following files structure: